sagemathinc/cocalc/two/README.txt

    * One file -- backend.py -- may have to be GPL'd because it uses code from the Sage library.

+   * My intention is to assign the copyright of this source code to the University of Washington during Summer 2012.

 Dependencies
 ------------